Gas regulatory framework

 Gas Distribution Contracts Oversight Scheme

-The objectives of this non-regulated scheme, introduced in 2012, are to ensure that core terms and conditions of distribution services agreements are clear, reasonable, promote market efficiency and enhance consumer outcomes.
+Introduced in 2012, this scheme is a non-regulated arrangement designed to ensure that core terms and conditions of distribution services agreements are clear, reasonable, promote market efficiency and enhance consumer outcomes.